akash-network/docs/akash-mainnet8-upgrade/mainnet8-provider-upgrade-procedure.md

 This is a comprehensive guide that covers the steps necessary to upgrade from Mainnet5 to Mainnet6 of Akash Network and Akash Provider components in a Kubernetes cluster.

+## IMPORTANT

+### This procedure does not apply to Praetor providers!

+Praetor providers should wait for further upgrade instructions from Praetor team!

 ## Provider Components to be Upgraded

 * `provider-services` is the main binary of the `akash-provider`, `akash-hostname-operator`, `akash-inventory-operator`, and `akash-ip-operator` helm charts